openfoodfacts/openfoodfacts-server/docs/introduction/get-the-nutriscore.md

 -   Prompt: "Add nutrition facts to compute the Nutri-Score"

 -   Add a one-click option to indicate no nutrition facts on the packaging

--   This product doesn't have nutrition facts
+  -   "This product doesn't have nutrition facts"

 #### Add a message if we have nutrition but no category